 Fintech, digital transformation, and modernisation of the financial system is predicated on a legal framework that allows for innovation and progression.
 Macedonian financial system players across the board, expressed some concerns that current legal and regulatory framework could hinder Fintech led innovation.
 On a consolidated basis, everyone in the financial system seem to think that Payment services and systems regulation presents the biggest challenge.
-79 out of 556 (14%) response (bearing in mind that each person can choose more than one option) concurred that payment services and systems regulation presents the biggest obstacle.
+79 out of 556 (14%) respondents concurred that payment services and systems regulation presents the biggest obstacle.
 The National Bank clarified why the industry would be concerned about the regulation.